Point of Sale

 On the one hand, the Squirrel POS system has been around since the 1980s and is one of the oldest POS providers out there.
-Squirrel is often referred to as an on-site or legacy POS system because it’s original design consisted of POS hardware and software that had to be stored on-site in your restaurant.
-Though Squirrel’s current POS setup also includes cloud computing and mobile capabilities, the system retains many of its original elements.
+For decades, Squirrel was considered an on-site or legacy POS system because its original design consisted of POS hardware and software that had to be stored on-site in your restaurant.
+It is only recently that Squirrel has debuted a cloud-based point of sale system with mobile capabilities and added products like online ordering.

 On the other hand, TouchBistro is a much newer, modern POS system that was specifically designed to run on the cloud.
 Unlike many legacy POS systems, TouchBistro was designed with mobility, speed, and flexibility in mind, in order to make running a restaurant easier and more profitable.

 While each POS has its own strengths and weaknesses, it can be tough to know whether TouchBistro or Squirrel POS is the right fit for your restaurant.
-So to help you parse through some of the finer details, we’ve conducted a head-to-head review of TouchBistro vs Squirrel Systems.
+So to help you parse through some of the finer details and avoid reading dozens of Squirrel POS reviews, we’ve conducted a head-to-head review of TouchBistro vs Squirrel Systems.

 Based on current product information and detailed online reviews, our guide will cover: